Xiji Island

 Xiji Island Introduction

-Xijiyu, also known as Xiji Island, is an island in the Penghu archipelago of Taiwan.
-It is an important point along the Taitung-Penghu shipping route and was once part of the Xiji Village in Wang'an Township, Penghu County (now a discontinued village).
-It is currently part of the proposed South Penghu Marine National Park (which includes Dongjiyu, Xijiyu, Dongyupingyu, and Xiyupingyu).
-Xijiyu is located about 4.5 kilometers from Dongjiyu.
-Due to its remote location and inconvenient transportation, residents face difficulties in making a living, leading to a sharp population decline, and the government assisted in the relocation of the village on July 1, 1978.
+Xijiyu, also known as Xiji Island, is an island in the Penghu archipelago of Taiwan and serves as an important point on the Ta-Peng Channel.
+The administrative area was formerly part of Xiji Village in Wang-an Township, Penghu County (which has been abolished).
+It is now part of the proposed South Four Islands National Marine Park in Penghu (which includes Dongjiyu, Xijiyu, Dongyupingyu, and Xiyupingyu).
+It is located approximately 4.5 kilometers away from Dongjiyu.
+Due to its remote location and inconvenient transportation, the residents have difficulty making a living, leading to a sharp population decline, prompting the government to assist in relocating the village on July 1, 1978.

 Recommended Hotel Bookings